neuschaefer/reform-handbook/src/source/desktops.rst

 Graphical Desktops
 ==================

 MNT Reform ships with two graphical environments ("desktops") on the SD card.
-The Debian distribution, which the system on the SD card is based on, has a number of additional desktops in its package manager (See "Install/Remove Software").
+The Debian distribution, which the system on the SD card is based on, has a number of additional desktops in its package manager (See section 5.16, "Install/Remove Software").

 1. The **Sway** compositor emphasizes the concept of "tiling".
 This means that normally, windows don't overlap, but instead the screen space is automatically divided to make space for new windows.
 Sway consumes minimal system resources, but relies heavily on keyboard shortcuts, which makes it harder to learn.

 2. The **GNOME** desktop features classic overlapping windows and a modern look.
-It is easy to learn and use by mouse / trackball / trackpad pointing and clicking, but requires more system resources.
+It is easy to learn and use with mouse/trackball/trackpad pointing and clicking, but requires more system resources.

 Sway Basics
 -----------